xdevplatform/twitter-context-annotations/README.md

 * File format: CSV
 * File size: ~7 MB

 Feel free to download the file(s) in this repository to discover the available context annotation entities.
+We aim to provide an updated file ~quarterly to encompass new entities that have been added – so please check back in a few months if you desire updates.